Aladdin-Elshamy/Boost-Todo/README.md

 Demo 🚀
 -------

-You can check out the live version of Boost Todo here:[Boost Todo](https://boost-todo.vercel.app/)
+You can check out the live version of Boost Todo here: [Boost Todo](https://boost-todo.vercel.app/)

 Technologies Used 🔧
 --------------------